affixalex/passer/README.md

 # NOTE: THIS IS PRE-ALPHA QUALITY! #

-This doesn't do anything let.
-The Python gRPC implementation in beta as of my last commit, as was version 3 of Protocol Buffers.
+This doesn't do anything yet.
+The Python gRPC implementation was beta last time I worked on this, as was version 3 of Protocol Buffers.
 This project couldn't be reasonably used in a production system until both of these projects were released, along with protobufs V3.

-Now that they have been, I'm looking at this again.
+Now that they have been, I'm looking at this again!

 ## Installation